varma-kakarlapudi/100-days-of-ALGORITHMS/README.md

         from this we can learn how to remove elements froma string either modifying the same string or editing substring printing the substring ..
         you can refer the Text-file in Day 6 folder for detailed understanding..!!

+ @ Day 7 :

+ Knapsack :

+        Knapsack is a kind of Bag .
+        Here we try to maximize the Profit by addings the elements into the bag . finally we have to print the profit earned .

+        method 2 : we can do this problem using Vectors in c++ STL.